 A percentage of each block/course grade is derived from scheduled and unscheduled quizzes.
 Unscheduled quizzes consist of questions from lectures (all disciplines).
-Scheduled quizzes may be administered during online modules, Team-Based Learning (TBL) assessments, other sessions, clinicopathologic correlations (CPCs), and laboratories (Histology, Gross Anatomy, Neuroscience).
+Scheduled quizzes may be administered during online modules, Team-Based Learning (TBL) assessments, Clinical Synthesis and Integration Exercises (CSIEs), Clinicopathologic Correlations (CPCs), other sessions and laboratories (Histology, Gross Anatomy, Neuroscience).
 The number of questions for each quiz varies and the total number of quiz questions within each block/course is not predetermined.
-Please note, unscheduled (pop) quizzes are regarded in the same manner as the scheduled quizzes.
+Please note, unscheduled quizzes are regarded in the same manner as the scheduled quizzes.
 Refer to specific block/course syllabi for specific quiz grade calculations.

-NBME Customized Comprehensive Exam
+NBME Customized Assessments